Chart Color Schemes

 Kensington Park features high concentrations of group households, with a fairly typical median household size

-Family households comprise 69.1% of all households, including 32.5% couples with children, 27.1% couples without children, and 8.3% single parent families.
-Non-family households account for the remaining 30.9%, with lone person households at 26.2% and group households comprising 4.5%.
-The median household size is 2.5 people, which matches the Greater Adelaide average.
+Family households account for 69.1% of all households, including 32.5% couples with children, 27.1% couples without children, and 8.3% single parent families.
+Non-family households constitute the remaining 30.9%, with lone person households at 26.2% and group households comprising 4.5%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households